-Extra vitamin E — is it safe?
+Extra vitamin E — Is it safe?

-Originally Published: September 20, 1996 - Last Updated / Reviewed On: July 8, 2011
+Originally Published: September 20, 1996 - Last Updated / Reviewed On: March 27, 2015

-I've been taking a daily supplement of 400 IUs of Vitamin E. I recently bought a bottle of 1000 IUs, and a friend told me that that's too much to take, and could even be bad for me.
+I've been taking a daily supplement of 400 IUs of vitamin E. I recently bought a bottle of 1000 IUs, and a friend told me that that's too much to take, and could even be bad for me.
 Is that true?

-As with other vitamins, nutrients and minerals, it is often best to get your vitamin E by eating a varied and healthy diet rather than using supplements — unless your doctor or other medical care provider specifically recommends otherwise.
+First thing’s first: How much vitamin E is recommended daily?
 The U.S. Recommended Dietary Allowance (RDA) for vitamin E in individuals 14 years or older is 22.5 IU (15mg).
-If a woman is breastfeeding, that requirement increases to 28.5 IU (19mg).
-There is no need to exceed the RDA level of intake unless you have been diagnosed with a vitamin E deficiency or a condition that would put you at risk for a deficiency.
-With those numbers in mind, you may find that taking 1000 IU, or even 400 IU, of vitamin E daily over the long term can do some damage to your wallet (and possibly your body) without much benefit.
+If you’re a breastfeeding woman, that recommendation increases to 28.5 IU (19mg).
+There is no need to exceed the RDA level of intake unless you have been diagnosed with a vitamin E deficiency or a condition that would put you at risk for a deficiency (e.g., those with Crohn’s disease, cystic fibrosis, a rare inherited condition called abetalipoproteinemia, and very low weight, premature infants may all be at risk for a deficiency).
+With those numbers in mind, taking 1000 IU, or even 400 IU, of vitamin E daily over the long-term can have the potential to do some damage to your body — not to mention your wallet.

-- wheat germ, cereal grains
+- Wheat germ, cereal grains

-- sunflower and safflower oils
+- Sunflower and safflower oils